vonglasow/atoum-documentation/en/Contents/chapter1.md

 A library is available to use Atoum with zend framework 2.
 Documentation and exemples are available at the following address :
 [https://github.com/blanchonvincent/zend-framework-test-atoum](https://github.com/blanchonvincent/zend-framework-test-atoum).

+### Using the symfony 1.4 plugin

+A plugin is available to use atoum with symfony 1.

+Documentation is available in [the cookbook](#usage-with-symfony-14).

 ## A quick overview of atoum's philosophy ##